 Become a CIMT

 Our certification program is designed to create the ideal roadmap towards becoming a great manual therapist.
 Our Certified Integrated Manual Therapist (CIMT) program will train people to assess dysfunction from a whole body perspective.
-This certification will help a therapist "connect the dots" from where the driver of the pain is to where the symptoms are, using an eclectic manual therapy approach.
+This certification will help a therapist "connect the dots" from where the driver of the pain is to where the symptoms reside, using an eclectic manual therapy approach.

 About the Synthesis Course